SimonLeigh/couchbase-mobile-portal/md-docs/ready/training/adding-security.md

 <img src="./img/image24.png" class="center-image" />

-In **AppDelegate.swift**, scroll to the **processLogin** method.
-Notice that if an error with status 401 is thrown it calls **handleEncryptionError** which displays a popup with an input text and two options.
+In **AppDelegate.swift**, scroll to the `processLogin` method.
+Notice that if an error with status 401 is thrown it calls `handleEncryptionError` which displays a popup with an input text and two options.

 <img src="./img/image27.png" class="portrait" />

 When the user clicks **Delete** it will remove the database and create a new one with no data in it.
-If the user remembers the old password and clicks **Migrate** it will call the **processLogin** method again passing it the old and new encryption keys.
-Add the following code at the end of the **openDatabase** method to change the encryption after it was opened.
+If the user remembers the old password and clicks **Migrate** it will call the `processLogin` method again passing it the old and new encryption keys.
+The following code at the end of the `openDatabase` method is changing that encryption key to the user's new password.

 ```swift
 if newKey != nil {